liquibase/gradle-liquibase-plugin/README.md

 This version of the plugin now sends the newer kebab case commands to Liquibase when it detects newer versions in the classpath.
 For example, it uses `drop-all` when it detects version 4.4+ instead of the legacy `dropAll` command that it sends to older versions of Liquibase.

+This version also adds support for supplying an output file, to tasks that use one, with the `-PliquibaseOutputFile=someFile` property.

 ### December 20, 2021
 Fixed the Code that detects the version of liquibase in use at the time the liquibase tasks run.